dart-lang/language/working/1426-extension-types/feature-specification.md

 <code>o is E<T<sub>1</sub>, ..
 T<sub>k</sub>></code>)
 or a type cast (`o as E` respectively
 <code>o as E<T<sub>1</sub>, ..
 T<sub>k</sub>></code>).
+The type `dynamic` is not assignable to any protected extension type.

 *The subtype relationships and the type test/cast errors ensure that an instance creation expression is the only way to create values of a